oscar-project/oscar-website/content/post/oscar-v22-01/index.md

 {{% /callout %}}

 {{% callout note %}}
-OSCAR 22.01 is also freely available on the [Hugging Face's datasets hub](https://huggingface.co/datasets/oscar-corpus/OSCAR-2201)! :rocket:
+OSCAR 22.01 is also freely available on the [Hugging Face's datasets hub](https://huggingface.co/datasets/oscar-corpus/OSCAR-2201) for individuals! :rocket:
 {{% /callout %}}

 OSCAR or Open Super-large Crawled Aggregated coRpus is a huge multilingual corpus obtained by language classification and filtering of the Common Crawl corpus using [Ungoliant](https://github.com/oscar-corpus/ungoliant).